mohitrathods/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 ----------------

 In Accounting, there are three different :guilabel:`Chart of Accounts` packages to choose from.
-They are based on a company's AFIP responsibility type, and consider the frence between companies that do not require as many accounts as the companies that have more complex fiscal
+They are based on a company's AFIP responsibility type, and consider the difference between companies that do not require as many accounts as the companies that have more complex fiscal
 requirements: